redlibrarian/redlibrarian.github.io/_posts/2017-02-22-fair-dealing-private-property.markdown

 open-access and copyright will become irrelevant as the crises of capitalism deepen.
 As librarians, we can support open-access just as we can support fair-dealing, but I think it is important to understand the socio-economic relationships underpinning each of them.
+As far as open-access gives more choice to the creator (author) in terms of greater flexibility in how their work is reproduced and shared, I think open-access is absolutely a plus.
+But it does not resist or circumvent the labour and property relations of which it is a part.